rschramm9/MOTUS_KIOSK/documentation/FINAL_DEPLOYMENT_WINDOWS_README.md

 When run on the local machine from a command line it will start a 'shiny server' on a local machine URL that we will point OpenKiosk to.
 We are etting up a MS Windows task to start our shiny server on boot up.

-We are setting  OpenKiosk to start at every login of user MOTUS_KIOSK to connect to our shiny server via http.
+We are setting  OpenKiosk to start at every login of user MOTUS_USER to connect to our shiny server via http.
 OpenKiosk will be run within a full-screen window that is configured to prevent the user from doing anything except use our intended application.

 ### How do I get started? ###

+##### Complete all steps of BUILDING_THE_APP_README.md

+It is assumed here that you are now able to run the MOTUS_KIOSK project in R-Studio running on your target machine and the project has been downloaded from github resides in the above directory belonging to the MOTUS_USER user (or whichever username you want to run the kiosk as).

 ##### Complete all steps of WINDOWS_FIRSTRUN_README.md

-This and all other accompanying documentation assumes a particular Windows10 user account username=MOTUS_KIOSK and project directory structure: C:\Users\MOTUS_KIOSK\Projects\MOTUS_KIOSK
+This and all other accompanying documentation assumes a particular Windows10 user account username=MOTUS_USER and project directory structure: C:\Users\MOTUS_USER\Projects\MOTUS_KIOSK

-##### Complete all steps of BUILDING_THE_APP_README.md

-It is assumed here that you are now able to run the MOTUS_KIOSK project in R-Studio running on your target machine and the project has been downloaded from github resides in the above directory belonging to the MOTUS_KIOSK user.

 #### 1.0 - Install OpenKiosk on your platform.